 See Foreign income in the Income determination section for a description of the foreign tax credit regime.

 Inbound and capital investment incentives

-Luxembourg tax law provides for various incentives, with specific requirements, in the areas of risk capital, audio-visual activities, environmental protection, R&D, professional training, and recruitment of unemployed persons.
+Luxembourg tax law provides for various incentives, with specific requirements, in the areas of risk capital, audio-visual activities, environmental protection, research and development (R&D), professional training, and recruitment of unemployed persons.

 The most commonly used incentives are the investment tax credits.
 Luxembourg tax law provides for two types of investment tax credits.